bigcode-project/bigcodebench/README.md

 > The project is under active development.
 Please check back later for more updates.

 > [!WARNING]
 > WildCode framework currently only supports the Code2Code generation task.
-We are working on adding the NL2Code task based on NL instructions.
+We are working on adding the NL2Code task.

 <p align="center">
     <a href="https://pypi.org/project/wild-code/"><img src="https://img.shields.io/pypi/v/wild-code?color=g"></a>